 The Cabinet War Rooms was once the most important structure in Great Britain as well as one of the nation's best kept secrets.

-The bunker was constructed under the Treasury building on Whitehall, the bunker went in to operation in 1939, in time for Churchill's government to move in to the command centre during the Second World War.
+was constructed under the Treasury building on Whitehall, the bunker went in to operation in 1939, in time for Churchill's government to move in to the command centre during the Second World War.

 With the risk of aerial bombing over Central London, non-essential Government functions were moved out of the city to the Midlands or North West, while key government offices moved to the suburbs of London.